Beatrice Webb: Early life

 From an early age Webb was self-taught and cited as important influences the cooperative movement and the philosopher Herbert Spencer.
 After her mother's death in 1882 she acted as a hostess and companion for her father.
-In 1882, she began a relationship with twice-widowed Radical politician Joseph Chamberlain, by then a Cabinet minister in Gladstone's second government.
+In 1882, she began a relationship with twice-widowed Radical politician Joseph Chamberlain, by then a Cabinet minister in William Gladstone's second government.
 He would not accept her need for independence as a woman and after four years of "storm and stress" their relationship failed.

 Marriage in 1892 to Sidney Webb established a lifelong "partnership" of shared causes.
 At the beginning of 1901, Webb wrote that she and Sidney were "still on our honeymoon and every year makes our relationship more tender and complete."

 She and her husband were friends with the philosopher Bertrand Russell.

-"My Creed and My Craft"
+My Creed and My Craft

-Beatrice Webb left a unfinished autobiography, under the general title My Creed and My Craft.
+Beatrice Webb left an unfinished autobiography, under the general title My Creed and My Craft.
 At her death, aged 85, the only autobiographical work she had published was My Apprenticeship (1926).
 The posthumously issued Our Partnership (1948) covered the first two decades of her marriage to Sidney Webb between 1892 and 1911 and their collaboration on a variety of public issues.